 In the spring of 2013, several months after the commencement of HCP Phase II scanning in August 2012, an improved reconstruction algorithm was developed that reduced spatial blurring in fMRI and dMRI acquisitions.
-This improvement was deemed worthy of upgrading the reconstruction algorithm, which occurred in late April 2013.
-In brief, the original reconstruction algorithm performed the separation of the multi-band multi-slice images after transforming the acquired fully sampled data to frequency space along the read-out direction, and now the multi-band multi-slice separation is performed in k-space.
+This improvement was deemed worthy of upgrading the reconstruction algorithm (from version r177 to r227), which occurred in late April 2013.
+In brief, the original reconstruction algorithm (version 177) performed the separation of the multi-band multi-slice images after transforming the acquired fully sampled data to frequency space along the read-out direction, and now the multi-band multi-slice separation is performed in k-space.

-The new reconstruction method was applied retrospectively to dMRI scans acquired prior to the April 2013 transition that were saved in a compact but unreconstructed data format.
+The new reconstruction method (version r227) was applied retrospectively to dMRI scans acquired prior to the April 2013 transition that were saved in a compact but unreconstructed data format.
 For fMRI scans prior to April 2013, unreconstructed scans were not preserved owing to technical considerations related to the time required to complete reconstruction at the scanner.
 However, concurrent with the change in reconstruction algorithm in April 2013, the reconstruction switched to using graphics-processing-unit (GPU) accelerated reconstruction, which reduces reconstruction times considerably, thus permitting saving of unreconstructed fMRI data from April 2013 onward.
-For both dMRI and fMRI, the image reconstruction version is noted in ConnectomeDB and can be filtered against in the Study Completion category on the dashboard (see How to explore HCP data in ConnectomeDB).